anicolson/DeepXi/README.md

 Installation
 -----

-It is recommended to use a [virtual environment](http://virtualenvwrapper.readthedocs.io/en/latest/install.html) for installation.
+It is recommended to have the following prerequisites if using a GPU.

 Prerequisites: